gravcat/docker-dcrd/README.md

 * [progrium/busybox](https://github.com/progrium/busybox)

-Note: This is a basrebone docker container build using busybox to minamize the image size.
+**Note**: This is a basrebone docker container build using busybox to minamize the image size.

 ### Installation